HandOfGod94/vue-semantic/src/elements/Container/README.md

 A container limits content to a maximum width.

-> Note: All * makred are required attributes
+> Note: All * marked are required attributes

 ## SeContainer
 ### Name